Creating a Jekyll Theme: A Comprehensive Guide

 - Initialize a new theme with:

-- Edit the .gemspec file with your theme's details.
+jekyll new-theme your-theme-name - Edit the .gemspec file with your theme's details.

 Use jekyll serve to preview your site as you develop your theme.